JohnSayles/PDFReadablizer/README.md

 # PDFReadablizer

-This is a very simple program that, when given a .pdf file, a new .pdf file with the same text content will be created in arial 12pt text.
+This is a very simple applet that, when given a .pdf file, a new .pdf file with the same text content will be created in arial 12pt text.
 I use this alot with pdf scans that are hard to read, so I thought I would upload it here if anyone else might find it to be useful.
 It doesn't always translate files correctly, so be careful.

 I used: